genedan/TmVal/docs/intro.rst

 `TmVal <https://github.com/genedan/tmval>`_ is a Python library for mathematical interest theory, annuity, and bond calculations.
 This package arose from the need to have more powerful computational finance tools for another project of mine, `Miniature Economic Insurance Simulator (MIES) <https://github.com/genedan/MIES/>`_.
 What began as a simple submodule of MIES quickly spun off into its own repository as its complexity grew and as its potential viability in commercial applications became more apparent.

-This article begins by highlighting the advantages TmVal has over existing time value of money packages, and then proceeds by demonstrating how TmVal can be used to solve problems found in actuarial science.
+This article begins by highlighting the advantages TmVal has over existing time value of money packages, and then proceeds to demonstrate how TmVal can be used to solve problems found in actuarial science.
 Feel free to visit the project repository and examine its source code at https://github.com/genedan/tmval.

 Feature Highlights
 ===================